kms9978/NewsList/README.md

 # NewsList
 NewsList using Kotlin

-This project referred to the lecture of pastcampus.
+This project referred to the lecture of Fastcampus.

 ### **\[Learn\]**
 | Skills |